fiskus/gregory/README.md

 ## Compatibility

-IE9+ now, IE8+ with polyfills (shims alter environment, so that they aren't included).
+In theory: IE9+ now, IE8+ with polyfills (shims alter environment, so that they aren't included).

+In practice: tested on modern browsers only.

 ## Installation